 Our Bristol based architectural design professionals will talk to you in depth about your requirements, timescale and budgets.
 We will work with you to see what works best for your family’s needs and budget, advising of any potential pitfalls we may see.
 Once we have a clear understanding of your requirements along with your ideas we will work together to get the best design options for you.

-Most single storey extensions can be built under permitted development, see guide below.
-We shall give you the necessary advice and where necessary make permitted development enquiries.
+Most single storey extensions can be built under permitted development, which you can see below.
+We give you all of the necessary advice and where necessary make permitted development enquiries on your behalf too.

-Here at CK Architectural Bristol we shall ensure we know exactly what is legally required to be in place before you begin any building.
-Our clear planning application drawings present your design in the correct scales, site maps, etc to validate the application.
-We will check the design against the planning guidance such as over development, impact on street scene, right of light, over shadowing, loss of amenity and outlook, massing/dominance, loss of privacy, all giving you the best possible chance of success.
+We know exactly what is legally required to be in place before you begin any building.
+Our clear planning application drawings present your design in the correct scales, site maps, and any other relevant documentation to validate the application.
+We will check the design against the planning guidance such as overdevelopment, impact on the street scene, right of light, overshadowing, loss of amenity and outlook, massing/dominance, loss of privacy, all giving you the best possible chance of success.

 An extension or addition to your house is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions: